-Making your own chalk paint recipe is easy and can save you money over expensive chalky furniture paints.
+Here, we’ll guide you through exactly how to make your own chalk paint recipe with simple ingredients.
+With very little effort and expense, painting your furniture will be easy and fun!
 However, if you want to make your own DIY chalk paint recipe, you need to know a few important things first.

 This post contains affiliate links.
 Please click here to see my full disclosure.